 place for fishing and boating.
 When the dam was constructed, between

 1909 and 1912, it was the largest earth-filled dam in the world.

 Valley Arts Council: Spring Production.
 (208) 677-ARTS or (208)

 Oakley Home Tour: Third Saturday in June.
 For information call (208)

 862-3493 or (208) 862-3649

 Day Celebration held on the Thursday, Friday, and Saturday of the third week of July.
 Featuring a gymkhana for the kids, championship class

 rodeos, an authentic pony express race, the Goose

 Creek Run-Off, National Dutch Oven Cook-Off, 3-on-3 basketball

-for print-out form), OVAC summer production, parade, deep pit barbecue,
+tournament, OVAC summer production, parade, deep pit barbecue,

 and a spectacular fire works display after the rodeo on Saturday